fioprotocol/fips/fip-1.md

 ##### Processing
 * Request is validated per Exception handling
 * Fee is collected
-* If account is derived from hashing new_owner_fio_public_key
+* Account is derived from hashing new_owner_fio_public_key
-* If account does not exist, it gets created
+* If new owner account does not exist, it gets created
 * Owner of domain is changed from current account to account hashed from public key
+	* Action explicitly not taken:
+		* Domain expiration date is not updated
+		* is_public flag is not updated
 ##### Exception handling
 |Error condition|Trigger|Type|fields:name|fields:value|Error message|
 |---|---|---|---|---|---|